 In 2004, Grotzinger served as a member of both the geology and long-term planning groups for the Mars Exploration Rover mission.
 As a member of the geology group, he worked on analysis of image data trying to look for distinct textures and fabrics in the soil and rocks which might suggest water as an agent in their formation.
 As a member and leader of the planning group, he helped develop a context for discussion of science strategies that extend beyond day-to-day discoveries.

-At Hobart, Grotzinger earned a bachelor’s degree in geosciences, was a member of Theta Delta Chi and played lacrosse.
+At Hobart, Grotzinger earned a bachelor’s degree in geosciences and played lacrosse.
 He and went on to earn an M.S. from the University of Montana and a Ph.D. from Virginia Polytechnic Institute and State University.
 He completed his post-doctoral work at Columbia University.
 In 2013, Hobart and William Smith Colleges presented him with an honorary Doctor of Science.